Sources and Types of Gravitational Waves

 We also expect to detect gravitational waves from systems we never knew about before.
 To search for these kinds of gravitational waves, we cannot assume that they will have well-defined properties like those of continuous and compact binary inspiral waves.
 This means we cannot restrict our analyses to searching only for the signatures of gravitational waves that scientists have predicted.

 Searching for burst gravitational waves requires being utterly open-minded.
-For these kinds of gravitational waves, scientists must recognize a pattern of signals even when such a pattern has not been predicted or modeled (what we think a signal may look like) before.
+For these kinds of gravitational waves, scientists must recognize a pattern of signals even when such a pattern has not been modeled (what we think a signal may look like) before.
 If you don’t know what you’re looking for, it’s really hard to find it.
 While this makes searching for burst gravitational waves difficult, detecting them has the greatest potential to reveal revolutionary information about the Universe.